3632741/AR-Registration-Framework/OST Experimental Setup/README.md

 - GameObject 'CheckerboardTracker'.
 Attached component: Checkerboard_tracker_pose.
 - GameObject 'CheckerboardModel'.
 This is the checkerboard prefab resized and translated in the same position w.r.t. the Vive Tracker.
+- GameObject 'TranslationInterface'.
+Tagged with 'TranslationInterface'.
+This is the prefab of the translation gizmo used during the alignment phase.
+The experimenter, before the experiment, needs to adjust the hologram of the checkerboard until it overlaps with the real one, which is tracked by a Vive Tracker.
+When the scene starts, the scene will be in Translation-Editing mode.
+The keybinds of the Translation-Editing mode are the following ones:
+    - Y: Switch to Rotation mode.
+    - W: Moves the virtual checkerboard forward in the Z axis (away from the user).
+    - A: Moves the virtual checkerboard backward in the X axis (to the left of the user).
+    - S: Moves the virtual checkerboard backwards in the Z axis (towards the user).
+R
+    - D: Moves the virtual checkerboard forward in the X axis (to the right of the user).
+    - R: Moves the virtual checkerboard forward in the Y axis (towards the ceiling).
+    - F: Moves the virtual checkerboard backwards in the Y axis (towards the floor).
+    - X: Increases the adjustment step (each keypress results in a bigger translation/rotation).
+    - Z: Decreases the adjustment step (each keypress results in a smaller translation/rotation).
+    - Space: Saves the current parameters and continues to the experiment.
 - GameObject 'RotationInterface'.
 Tagged with 'RotationInterface'.
 This is the prefab of the rotation gizmo used during the alignment phase.
+The experimenter, before the experiment, needs to adjust the hologram of the checkerboard until it overlaps with the real one, which is tracked by a Vive Tracker.
+When the scene starts, the scene will be in Translation-Editing mode.
-- GameObject 'TranslationInterface'.
-Tagged with 'TranslationInterface'.
-This is the prefab of the translation gizmo used during the alignment phase. the keybinds are the following ones:
+The keybinds of the Rotation-Editing mode are the following ones:
-    - Y: Switch to Rotation mode.
     - U: Switch to Translation mode.
-    - W: Translation mode: Moves the virtual checkerboard forward in the Z axis (away from the user).
-Rotation mode: increases the virtual checkerboard rotation over the X axis.
+    - W: Increases the virtual checkerboard rotation over the X axis.
-    - A: Translation mode: Moves the virtual checkerboard backward in the X axis (to the left of the user).
-Rotation mode: decreases the virtual checkerboard rotation over the Y axis.
+    - A: Decreases the virtual checkerboard rotation over the Y axis.
-    - S: Translation mode: Moves the virtual checkerboard backwards in the Z axis (towards the user).
-Rotation mode: decreases the virtual checkerboard rotation over the X axis.
+    - S: Decreases the virtual checkerboard rotation over the X axis.
-    - D: Translation mode: Moves the virtual checkerboard forward in the X axis (to the right of the user).
-Rotation mode: increases the virtual checkerboard rotation over the Y axis.
+    - D: Increases the virtual checkerboard rotation over the Y axis.
-    - R: Translation mode: Moves the virtual checkerboard forward in the Y axis (towards the ceiling).
-    - F: Translation mode: Moves the virtual checkerboard backwards in the Y axis (towards the floor).
-    - Q: Rotation mode: increases the virtual checkerboard rotation over the Z axis (clockwise with respect to the user optical axis).
+    - Q: Increases the virtual checkerboard rotation over the Z axis (clockwise with respect to the user optical axis).
-    - E: Rotation mode: decreases the virtual checkerboard rotation over the Z axis (anticlockwise with respect to the user optical axis).
+    - E: Decreases the virtual checkerboard rotation over the Z axis (anticlockwise with respect to the user optical axis).
     - X: Increases the adjustment step (each keypress results in a bigger translation/rotation).
     - Z: Decreases the adjustment step (each keypress results in a smaller translation/rotation).
     - Space: Saves the current parameters and continues to the experiment.

 - GameObject Volume: empty GameObject. (leave empty).